JarJarBernie/jimmybox/README.md

 ```

 ## upgrading from older Jimmybox Versions
-Please do not use vagrant box update if you were using older jimmybox versions!
+Please do not use vagrant box update if you are using jimmybox 1.x!
 Better create a new version instead an migrate your data manually.